scott-sihui-wang/Federated-Learning-on-GCP/README.md

 In this project, my contributions are:

-- Implemented a variant of federated learning algorithm, `FedPAQ` [paper link](https://arxiv.org/pdf/1909.13014.pdf), based on `flower` [repository link](https://github.com/adap/flower);
+- Implemented a variant of federated learning algorithm, `FedPAQ` [paper link](https://arxiv.org/pdf/1909.13014.pdf), based on `flower`;

-- Adapted an _asynchronous_ federated learning algorithm code for deloyment and experiments on the cloud;
+- Adapted codes of _asynchronous_ federated learning algorithms for deloyment and experiments on the cloud;

 - Deployed the federated learning models to GCP;